GLStephen/GoApacheBeamDemo/README.md

 Can be done batch (think similar to hadoop) or stream.

+The idea is that this is fundamental datat processing.
+What you do with this is up to you.

+### basic setup

 * put strings into pubsub
 * read strings into the system
 * if X word occurs count and write out to a file|DB|??